-The visiting PhD student program at Nordita is open for applications for visits during the Fall of 2017.
+The visiting PhD student program at Nordita is open for applications.
 The program, which is intended for PhD students in the Nordic and Baltic countries, offers selected students the opportunity to spend time at Nordita and take advantage of the research environment and ongoing scientific activities at the institute and the AlbaNova University Center in Stockholm.
 This can, in particular, include collaboration on research projects with Nordita academic staff and participation in Nordita Scientific Programs in areas of interest for the students.
 Visiting PhD fellows may also be interested in taking PhD-level courses offered at Stockholm area universities.

 A visiting PhD Fellowship will be awarded for a period of one to three months, providing accommodation and travel to and from Stockholm, but no salary or per diem.
 Applicants must be registered PhD students in theoretical physics or a related subject at a university in the Nordic or Baltic countries at the time of the fellowship visit to Nordita.